-Also by virtue of sundry writs of Venditioni Ex-ponds issued out of the said Court, and to me directed, will be exposed to sale at the same time and place-A certain lot of ground situate in the borough of Curwensville, fronting 60 feet on Walnut street, thence extending by an alley easterly 200 feet -bounded on the north by lot of D. Livingston having a two-story frame house and frame stable thereon crected, and known as lot No.101 in the plan of said town.
+Also by virtue of sundry writs of Venditioni Erponas issued out of the said Court, and to me directed, will be exposed to sale at the same time and place-A certain lot of ground situate in the borough of Curwensville, fronting 60 feet on Walnut street, thence extending by an alley easterly 200 feet -bounded on the north by lot of D. Livingston having a two-story frame house and frame stable thereon erected, and known as lot No.101 in the plan of said town.
 Seized, taken in execution and to be sold as the property of James Crowther.

-ALSO-A certain lot of land situate in Lawrence township, Clearfield county, Pa., (viz : all the interest of suid deft.) containing 1 acre more or less. bounded by lands of Jacob Hoover, George Hall and G. D. Goodfellow, having creeted thereon a two-story frame house, &c.
+ALSO-A certain lot of land situate in Lawrence township, Clearfield county, Pa., (viz: all the in terest of said deft.) containing I acre more or less, bounded by lands of Jacob Hoover, George Hall and G. D. Goodfellow, having erected thereon a two-story frame house, &c.
 Seized, taken in execution and to be sold as the property of Zebed Lawhead.

-ALSO-All that certain tract of land situate in west, Thomas Wilson on the east, and Elias Hurd and others on the south, with thirty acres cleared.
-Seized, taken in execution and to be sold as the property of Robert McFadden.
+ALSO-All that certain tract of land situate in Chest Township, containing 100 acres and allow-ance, bounded by lands of Jos McMurray on the west, Thomas Wilson on the east, and Elias Hurd and others on the south, with thirty acres cleared. with one frame house, one log house and stable.- Seized, taken in execution and to be sold as the property of Robert McFadden.
+AASO-All that certain tract of land situate in